 With more people working from home, the value of a functional home office is increasing.
 Yes, you could convert a spare bedroom or a section of the basement, but if you don’t have either of those to work with, adding on an office is something to think about.

-To add a home office to your house, your cost will go up depending on the size of the room and the cost of any fixtures.
+The cost to add a home office to your house will increase depending on the size of the room and the cost of any fixtures, but you can expect to pay around $15,000.
 If the office you build could also be a bedroom, you could list it as such if you sell your house.
 This will increase your resale value.

 There are a couple smaller additions you can make to increase the charm and value of your home.
-These small additions costs much less than adding on a whole new room.
-They can open your space, making it feel larger than it is.
+These small additions cost much less than adding on a whole new room.
+They can also open your space, making it feel larger than it is.

 Bump-out additions allow you to add on a small space without having to pay for new foundation work.
 These additions extend out over the edge of the house and can add extra space onto a current room.

 Depending on what room is attached, the space of the bump-out could be used differently.
 In kitchens, popular bump-out choices are to add a bench and window for a dining room or to add a pantry.
-If you’re adding a bump-out to a bedroom, it could be used as a walk-in closet, or with a living room, a built-in entertainment center.
+If you’re adding a bump-out to a bedroom, it could be used as a walk-in closet.
+With a living room, a bump-out can be used for a built-in entertainment center.

 If you’re looking to really expand your home, you could put in a huge addition.
 These additions will cost a lot more and could be riskier if not done right.
 But if they work, they will add significant value to your home.